edthedev/edthedev.github.io/blog/just_deploy_it.md

 Deliver garbage, rather than nothing at all.
 Celebrate delivering garbage.
 Be willing to build a team brand around delivering better shit until The turd is so shiny you can see your reflection in it.

-All worthwhile work can shrink to fit the deadline without skimping on lunch hour.
+All worthwhile work can shrink to fit the deadline without skipping lunch.

 There will always be another crisis.